wonderwp/Documentation/src/02_Creating_a_plugin/01_Generator.md

 It's also an interesting way to discover what the code of a WonderWp plugin looks like with the concepts we've talked about in place (namespacing, dependency injection etc).

+If you don't feel like using the generator, you can read the next section about the plugin architecture to get a feeling of the plugin structure.

 ## How to generate a plugin?

 WonderWp provides a wp-cli command to help you generate your plugin skeleton.